heptarch/heptarch.github.io/qml.md

 symmetry.
 I also run our
 [QML journal club](https://heptar.ch/qml-jc).

-Some quantum computing questions I'd like to answer:
+Some quantum computing questions I'm trying to answer:

 - How can we leverage Shor's algorithm (and the Hidden Subgroup Problem more generally) to design learning algorithms?
 What is the corresponding